CyberedCake/CyberAPI-old/README.md

 # How to use

 ## Installation

+### It is recommended that use Paper if you're using a Spigot fork or use Waterfall if you're using a Bungeecord fork!

 You can install this by going **_[here](https://jitpack.io/#CyberedCake/CyberAPI/)_** and clicking on gradle or maven and adding to your pom.xml or build.gradle!